 This was laid on top of sods of turf or in some cases large thin sheared stones, these would be crudely fixed using wooden pegs on top of the roof poles simply as a method of support for the thatching..

 The straw was laid thickly on top of this, often in a very haphazard way and frequently screwed up in all directions and not at all like traditional thatching using straight bundles of straw with pegs & dowels to keep the thatch in place.

 Instead, In order to keep the thatch in place it was covered in old fishing nets and roped and weighted down with stones on top of the walling and also further up the roof in a neat rope twisted design with the end result looking most pleasing.

-A pole projects out of each end of the rounded roof (called crow poles) to give anchorage to the roping of the roof to enable the structure to survive in such an exposed windswept area.m
+A pole projects out of each end of the rounded roof (called crow poles) to give anchorage to the roping of the roof to enable the structure to survive in such an exposed windswept area.

 Here are some photo's of the model during construction, the left photo shows the interior more or less finished, a part of the roof & wall will be left missing in order to see inside.

-On the right is the model with the thatch & roping added, the second model now added to the diorama is a smaller building called 'the kiln', this was used to dry the grain to make it suitable for milling, improperly dried grain would be at risk of mould & also clog up the millstones.
+On the right is the model with the thatch & roping added, A second model added to the diorama is a smaller building called 'the kiln', this was used to dry the grain to make it suitable for milling, improperly dried grain would be at risk of mould & also clog up the millstones.

 The model is finished on the photo to the right,it now has it's human figures to complete the setting.

 A woman carries away the basket of newly ground flour on her back using the same basket she brought the grain in earlier in the day whilst the old miller takes a rest